Ceterai/Ceterai.github.io/MyEnternia/Wiki/InLove/README.md

 # In Love

 What is this tingling feeling in your heart?
-Alta:

 Applied by following items: